Personal Health Budgets

 What happens if I go into hospital?

+Depending on the length of your hospital stay, your case coordinator may arrange to suspend PHB services that you are not using while you are in hospital.
 Through the normal budget reconciliation process, any money you haven’t spent as a result from your stay in hospital will be discussed and the unused funds will need to be credited to the NHS.

 Can I employ my wife, husband, son, daughter or other family member who lives in the same household as me?

-You can’t normally use your personal health budget to make direct payments to close family members (see below for a definition of a close family member) or anyone living in the same house.
-However, you may be able to do so if CHC is satisfied that a service from that person is necessary to meet the needs of the person receiving care, or to promote the welfare of a child for whom direct payments are being made.
-CHC will make these decisions on a case-by-case basis.
+However, you may be able to do so if your Case Manager is satisfied that a service from that person is necessary to meet the needs of the person receiving care, or to promote the welfare of a child for whom direct payments are being made.

-• Who is a close family member? - A person’s close family members are described in the regulations as:
+A person’s close family members are described in the regulations as:

 • the spouse or civil partner of the person receiving care;